February 1, 2019

 The three-story 24,000 sq. foot building was intended to include a restaurant, malt shop, piano bar, nightclub, banquet center with a three-story museum clubhouse, with the Columbia Theatre to become the future home for Inductions in Sharon, PA.

-Now a few years later after a few years of struggling without adequate financial support and un available grant funding for renovations and the the lack of funding from donations and public support of last year’s inductions in Youngstown, Ohio. has caused The Foundation to halt its effort in Sharon Pennsylvania to look life and existence elsewhere.
+Now a few years later after a few years of struggling without adequate financial support and unavailable grant funding for renovations and then the lack of funding from donations and public support of last year’s inductions in Youngstown, Ohio. has caused The Foundation to halt its effort in Sharon Pennsylvania to look life and existence elsewhere.

-Despite tough financial condition at the Vocal Group Hall of Fame Foundation in its current location of Sharon, PA and tough financial condition on the national economy, discussions continue with officials in Los Angeles, Sacramento, Las Vegas and Washington D.C.
-Efforts to bring the Vocal Group Hall of Fame Museum, Inductions and other Foundation activities to other cities is on going with optimistic discussions now underway.
+Despite tough financial condition at the Vocal Group Hall of Fame Foundation in its current location of Sharon, PA and tough financial condition on the national economy, discussions continue with officials in Los Angeles, Palm Springs, Las Vegas, Virginia Beach, and other location.
+Efforts to bring the Vocal Group Hall of Fame Museum, Inductions, and other Foundation activities to other cities is ongoing with optimistic discussions now underway.

 The Truth In Music Committee headed by Jon Bauman is making progress with the passing of the TRUTH IN MUSIC BILL now law in the most critical 34 states where abuse was the most prevalent.
 Other progress continues with the MusicFirst Coalition as the PERFORMANCE RIGHTS BILL has recently passed the Senate and is on its way through the House of Representatives.